+I get emails from people who have been blogging for five years and still aren’t making money.
 When that comes across my inbox, my goal is to get them to self-evaluate and be honest.
 It could be that they just aren’t talented enough to make it, or it could just be that their strategy sucks and they are in denial.

 When I think of being honest with yourself, I always think of sports.